Download this guide

 - Inheritance Tax Treatment

-Under proposed new inheritance tax rules for 2017 onwards, there will be a separate residence nil rate band which applies only to properties that are passed on to your children on death.
+There is a separate residence nil rate band which applies only to properties that are passed on to your children on death.
 This property nil rate band may not apply if you have already transferred your property into a trust, meaning that the rest of your estate may pay more tax.

 What administrative matters must be considered when a family trust is founded?